testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

-:white_check_mark:  **Do:** Data is not part of the test context is called "metadata", for example - currencies, countries, etc. This type of data makes no impact on the tests result but is needed for the app to wor, it can be seeded globally to the DB in the migration phase
+:white_check_mark:  **Do:** Data is not part of the test context is called "metadata", for example - currencies, countries, etc. This type of data makes no impact on the tests result but is needed for the app to work.
+One can understand a test without being aware of this data.
+Since it  it can be seeded globally to the DB in the migration phase

 <br/>